OutSystems/docs-product/src/develop/testing/develop-test.md

 * For service actions, because they behave like public actions at development time, the wrapper should implement logic to return the output expected for the test instead of executing the service action call.

-For more detail on mocking strategies, read [Mock Services​ for Integration Points](https://success.outsystems.com/Documentation/Best_Practices/Automated_Testing_Strategy#Mocking_Services_for_Integrations_Points).
+For more detail on mocking strategies, read [Mock Services for Integration Points](https://success.outsystems.com/Documentation/Best_Practices/Automated_Testing_Strategy#Mocking_Services_for_Integrations_Points).

 ## Web UI Simulation

 ### Widget Naming

 The way automated UI testing works in web applications is by simulating the user interaction through application screens in order to fulfill a specific user journey or functionality provided by the application.
 This simulation is done through scripting the various steps a user needs to perform on the screen elements.
-An example would be: Follow the home menu link; Click on the submit button; Enter the “email@domain.com” into the email input.
+An example would be: Follow the home menu link; Click on the submit button; Enter the `email@example.com` into the email input.

 This means that the UI test script needs to uniquely identify the elements that the user is interacting with.
 The easiest way to uniquely identify an element in a screen is through its ID property.
 As such, and in the scope of OutSystems application screens, it implies that those widgets need to be properly identified in Service Studio.